Praise for Define Your WHY

 “When I began reading Define Your Why, I was pulled in by Barbara’s personal stories.
 When I reached Chapter 6, “find your ikigai”, I was struck that deep personal reflection work pushes readers to think and feel in ways that expand our understanding of concepts of self and connections to others.
 In reading this chapter, it became evident that living inside our vulnerability is essential to growing who we are socially and emotionally.
 It’s an SEL curriculum for adults!”

-––Dr. Pam Moran, co-author Timeless Learning and Executive Director of the Virginia School Consortium of Learning
+––Dr. Pam Moran, co-author of Timeless Learning and Executive Director of the Virginia School Consortium of Learning

 “With her trademark warmth and authenticity, Barbara shares her own personal journey that took her from ‘dental flossing to mental flossing.’
 Along with the insights she has gained from forging her own path as an educator, coach, and edupreneur, Barbara will provide you with many practical tools to help you find your own ikigai (“reason for being”) and more importantly to move from “me to we” as you help your learners discover theirs.